2021 Telangana local elections

 Local elections were held in the Indian state of Telangana on 30 April 2021 for 2 municipal corporations and 5 municipalities, namely Warangal, Khammam, Jadcherla, Achampet, Siddipet, Kothur, and Nakrekal.

 The first elections were held in newly created municipalities Jadcherla, Kothur, and Nakrekal.

 Background

 In the previous elections (for these urban local bodies) held in 2016, the Telangana Rashtra Samithi swept all 4 urban local bodies (Khammam, Warangal, Achampet, Siddipet) by an impressive margin.
-The 2016 elections resulted in the washing out of the Telugu Desam Party and the weakening of the Indian National Congress and the Bharatiya Janata Party.
+The 2016 elections resulted in the wipeout of the Telugu Desam Party and the weakening of the Indian National Congress and the Bharatiya Janata Party.